kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 kvcrawford [at] gmail [dot] com

 ## Objective
-To work with a talented team whose members challenge and inspire one another.
-I am passionate about user and *developer* experience.
-I want to learn, grow, and make peoples' lives easier through code.
+To work in a company with a product or engineering-driven culture, where passion makes the work fun.

 ## Experience